seek4science/seek/docs/OIDC_API_CREDENTIALS.md

 The list holds symbols, not strings: `JSON::JWS#verify!` compares against `alg&.to_sym`, so a list of strings silently matches nothing and would reject every token.

+The algorithm is also checked against the token header before any key is looked up.
+That is easy to mistake for dead weight, since `decode` enforces the same list, but it is what stops an unauthenticated caller reaching the key rotation refetch by sending tokens that name a junk algorithm and an invented key id.
+It is a bound on what a caller can cost the provider, not a duplicate of the signature check.

 ### `Seek::OIDC`, and the inflection

 Zeitwerk derives the constant from the directory name, which initially gave the awkward